Alex-Ukraine/department-app/README.md

 employee and a search field to search for employees born on a certain date or in the period between dates;

-Web version of a part of this project available on [Heroku](https://alex-app-flask.herokuapp.com/)
+Web version of a part of this project available on Heroku [alex-app-flask.herokuapp.com](https://alex-app-flask.herokuapp.com/)
 >> Web application will be available after launch on address(uri) '/'
 >
 >> Web services will be available after launch on address(uri) '/json'